maxstubbersfield/me-website/src/_data/documents/privacy_policy_app_en.md

 The Me App offers the functionality to backup the data that you enter into the app during journaling and completing self-reflection exercises.
 During this data processing a copy of your local database is created and encrypted.
 The app lets you export this encrypted backup to a third party data storage location.
 The encryption of the backup can only be decrypted with the “Recovery Key” that is unique to your user profile and provided to you in the “Settings” section of the Me App.

+For users of the Premium version of the Me App, that use the automatic backup functionality on Android devices the email address of your Google Account is retrieved, so you can identify which account you are signed in with.
+The email address is not stored or shared with any third parties.

 ###### Usage of your personal data:

 Since your data is processed and stored encrypted exclusively locally on your smartphone, your data can not be restored in the event of your smartphone being not functional or available to you anymore.
 Should you change your smartphone an exported and encrypted backup of your data enables you to transfer your data onto a new smartphone.

 With regular automated storage of an encrypted backup, there is no risk of losing personal data due to carelessness.

+For users of the Premium version of the Me App, that use the automatic backup functionality on Android devices the Me app accesses it's own folder (appdata) in your Google Drive.
+The Me app reads the contents of this folder to check for backups and also synchronizes data from the Me app to this folder.
+It does not access any other folders or data in your Google Drive.
+The data stored in this folder is encrypted. ⁠This folder will remain on your Google Drive so the data can always be restored.
+It can also be manually deleted by you through Google Drive if you so choose.

 ###### Legal basis: